bootdotdev/blog/content/golang/how-to-use-golangs-generics.md

 ## Using generics now

-You can play with generics today on [Golang.org's generics playground](https://gotipplay.golang.org/).
-You can also use the [beta compiler locally](https://go.googlesource.com/go/+/refs/heads/dev.go2go/README.go2go.md).
+You can play with generics today with Go 1.18!
+Make sure you just get your local toolchain updated to the latest version.
+You can get going immediately by playing around on [Qvault’s Golang playground](https://app.qvault.io/playground/go), it’s running 1.18 at the time of writing.

 ## How do generics work under the hood?